-Our degree programme is being designed in partnership with a Welsh university to ensure students can access the normal statutory support of student loans, and our short courses are offered at different levels, regardless of ability to pay.
+Our unique degree programme BA in Ecological Futures has been designed in partnership with Cardiff Metropolitan University to ensure students can access the normal statutory support of student loans, and our short courses are offered at different levels, regardless of ability to pay.

 A unique learning model

 We know from neuroscience that humans learn with all their senses and store memories in their whole body.

 Our learning model, applied across all our courses, integrates the head, hands and heart, multi-sensory protocols, outdoor learning and multiple hierarchies of knowledge or ways of knowing.

 Our vocational courses include an invitation to students to think critically about wider global issues and systems, and our higher education programme uses experiential and problem-based learning, practical skills and arts-based training in cognition and perception alongside more traditional activities of reading and writing.
 Moreover, we aim to encourage crossover between the vocational and degree strands, so students can study alongside each other and potentially transfer from one to the other.

 Learning in context, on the land, in ecosystems, within economies and social structures and organisations is what applied, experiential and problem-based learning is all about.

 Embedding the college and its activities in the community and the land means that often the learning will have positive social and ecological outcomes too.

 Linking learning to social outcomes both in terms of the overarching purpose of the course, or in concrete ways such as cooking for the community or building socially useful structures, makes the training meaningful and urgent and the lessons learned durable and transferable.

 Nature as the classroom